dzhang30/Rolodex/README.md

 # Rolodex

 An application that takes entries of personal information in multiple formats and normalizes each entry into a standard JSON format.
+Input file: /data/data.in Output file: /data/result.out

 # Input